-By showing employees examples of attacks – including the subject lines to watch out for, a high-level overview of domain impersonation, and the types of requests hackers will generally make – they’ll immediately be better placed to identify what is and isn’t a phishing attack.
+But, by showing employees examples of attacks – including the subject lines to watch out for, a high-level overview of domain impersonation, and the types of requests hackers will generally make – they’ll immediately be better placed to identify what is and isn’t a phishing attack.

 Looking for resources to help train your employees?
 Check out this blog with a shareable PDF.
 It includes examples of phishing attacks and reasons why the email is suspicious.

-Importantly, though, phishing awareness training should also reinforce the importance of other policies, specifically around creating strong passwords, storing them safely, and updating them frequently.
+Training should also reinforce the importance of other policies, specifically around creating strong passwords, storing them safely, and updating them frequently.
 After all, credentials are the number one “type” of data hackers harvest in phishing attacks.

 By getting teams across departments together for training sessions and phishing simulations, security leaders will get a birds’ eye view of employee behavior.
 Are certain departments or individuals more likely to click a malicious link than others?
 Are senior executives skipping training sessions?
 Are new-starters struggling to pass post-training assessments?

 These observations will help security leaders stay ahead of security incidents, can inform subsequent training sessions, and can help pinpoint gaps in the overall security strategy.